-Planning is well underway for the annual BCCFA event.
-The conference will be co-hosted by the Burns Lake, Chinook and Cheslatta Community Forests and together they are preparing an experience for delegates that should not be missed.
+Located in the traditional territory of the Ts’il Kaz Koh, also known as the Burns Lake Band, the annual conference will be co-hosted by the Burns Lake, Chinook and Cheslatta Community Forests.
+Together they are preparing an experience for delegates that should not be missed.

 The 2006 conference theme – From Pilots to Performers – recognized that community forestry is not just a political experiment or social engineering, rather that CFAs are significant contributors to the economy of rural and First Nation communities and hold a long term commitment to the land, regardless of the challenges.
 Now, 12 years later, the beetle uplift is winding down and BLCF is setting priorities for post beetle management.
 Their strategy includes extensive community engagement, strengthened relationships with their First Nation partners and Forest Stewardship Council (FSC) certification.
 Proud of the successes and open to sharing the lessons learned along the way, BLCF, along with the Cheslatta and the new Chinook Community Forests are looking forward to welcoming delegates to Burns Lake.